Daniele's scientific work in one sentence

 I study the importance of mitochondria and chromatin remodeling in metabolic syndromes, aging and age-related neurodegenerative diseases.

 For more information click here.

-Promotion: 2003, PhD in Biochemistry and Biophysics, University of Padova, Italy
+PhD: 2003, Biochemistry and Biophysics, University of Padova, Italy

 Current Position: Research Group Leader, DZNE, Bonn